0x00K1/Discord_BotAI/README.md

 - `config.js`: A module exporting the configuration settings.
 - `commands.js`: Contains the implementation of bot commands.

-## Contributing

-Contributions to the Discord AI Bot are welcome.
-Please adhere to this project's `code of conduct` when contributing.

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.

 ## Acknowledgments

 - OpenAI for providing the API for conversational AI.